Calgary Housing Market Report

 Macro Economics Trends

-The Alberta real estate market avoided a pandemic bubble and remained relatively affordable.
-The home price in the Calgary region is 33% higher than it was ten years ago (compared with a 29% rise in CPI).
-Over the same period, Greater Toronto home prices rose by 64% and Montreal's by 104%.
+The home price in the Calgary region is 33% higher than it was ten years ago (compared with a 30% rise in the consumer price index, CPI).
+Over the same period, home prices in Greater Toronto rose by 61% and in Montreal by 106%.
 This price rise means Calgary's cumulative annual growth rate (CAGR) over the past ten years has been 2.9%.

 Alberta, in general, and Calgary, in particular, enjoy more economic freedom (and arguably more natural resources) than many other parts of Canada.
 As a result, Alberta offers some of the highest incomes and wages among Canadian provinces, and Calgary offers some of the highest incomes and wages among Canadian cities.

-The recent cooling in the Calgary market reflects broader trends affecting Canadian housing markets, including slower population growth, persistent uncertainty about economic conditions, and increased competition from both new home construction and the rental market.
-While prices have adjusted from their spring 2025 peaks, the market remains above pre-pandemic levels, and year-to-date prices are still showing modest gains over 2024 in many property categories.
+The market continues to reflect broader trends affecting Canadian housing markets, including slower population growth, persistent uncertainty about economic conditions, and increased competition from both new home construction and the rental market.
+While prices have adjusted from their spring 2025 peaks in some segments, year-to-date prices across most property categories show modest declines compared to their 2024 levels.

 Home Prices in Calgary